kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

 #### Notes

 - The `totalVestingDuration` is the total duration of the vesting.
-It must be calculated based on your `activationType`.
-If you use `ActivationType.Slot`, the `totalVestingDuration` is denominated in terms of 400ms (slot).
-If you use `ActivationType.Timestamp`, the `totalVestingDuration` is denominated in terms of 1000ms (timestamp).
+It must be calculated in terms of seconds => 1000ms (timestamp).